Rosh-Made/rosh-made/blog/urban-backyard-makeover-kitchen-garden.md

 Note:

 * We do not have a big piece of land, but I always believe that what you have is more than enough to start with and make it to use.
-* As a novice gardener, I had to do a lot of homework and learn along the way, and of course lots of trial and error.
+* As a novice gardener, I had to do a lot of homework and learn along the way, and most of it was through trial and error.

  It took us nearly two months to plan + implement what we have today, here’s my personal step-by-step approach.